jmswaney/thesis/source/14_Coregistration.md

 the full resolution image data, we instead approximate the TPS transformation by linear interpolation of a warped grid of control points.
-The main motivation for this is that there are readily available linear interpolation functions available with GPU-acceleration in packages such as Pytorch (Paszke, A. 2017).
+The main motivation for this is that there are readily available linear interpolation functions available with GPU-acceleration in packages such as Pytorch [@Paszke2017].
 By warping a regular grid of 100 x 100 x 100 control points evenly spaced throughout the fixed image domain using the full TPS transformation, the TPS transformation can be approximated by linear interpolation of the result.
 By transforming the fixed